Please provide your zip code to see plans in your area.

 State health insurance exchanges are a platform that allows individuals and small businesses to compare numerous health insurance plans side-by-side, and purchase the coverage that best fits their needs.

-Under the ACA, all individual and small-group plans must conform to the same new regulations, regardless of whether they’re sold through the exchange or off-exchange.
+Under the ACA, all individual and small-group plans must conform to the same regulations, regardless of whether they’re sold through the exchange or off-exchange.
 All individual and small-group plans effective January 2014 or later must cover ten essential health benefits including emergency services, hospitalization, preventive services and more; these requirements apply both on and off the exchange.

 Open enrollment periods are the same on or off the exchange, and you can’t switch from having an off-exchange plan to having an on-exchange plan outside of open enrollment, unless you have a qualifying event.

-As of 2017, there are 39 states that use HealthCare.gov as their exchange portal; the remaining 12 states and DC have their own state-run exchanges and enrollment systems.
-Five of the states that use HealthCare.gov are considered state-based exchanges, but use the federal platform for enrollment (Arkansas, Kentucky, Nevada, Oregon, and New Mexico).
+As of 2020, there are 38 states that use HealthCare.gov as their exchange portal; the remaining 12 states and DC have their own state-run exchanges and enrollment systems.
+Five of the states that use HealthCare.gov are considered state-based exchanges, but use the federal platform for enrollment (Arkansas, Kentucky, New Jersey, Pennsylvania, Oregon, and New Mexico).